light192/pnetlab-api/README.md

-# pnetlab-api
+# Example of PNETLab API

-Some functions and example for API-requests to PNETLab
+A few functions and example for API-requests to PNETLab.

+You have to disable captcha in PNetLab settings if you want to run them.